ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 So, yor my part, I said to myself as 1 waiked home, if | can
 put one touch of rosy sunshine into the life of any man or wo-
-man of my care, I shall feel that I hav
+man of my care, I shall feel that I have
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_albion-a-journal-of-news-politics-and-literature_1874-03-28_52_13%2Fsim_albion-a-journal-of-news-politics-and-literature_1874-03-28_52_13_jp2.zip%2Fsim_albion-a-journal-of-news-politics-and-literature_1874-03-28_52_13_jp2%2Fsim_albion-a-journal-of-news-politics-and-literature_1874-03-28_52_13_0006.jp2/pct:66.880580,43.506970,27.148438,7.116654/600,/0/default.jpg"/>
 </td>